 Articles and all other submissions should be sent electronically to the Editor, with the text 'Manuscript Submission POSR' in the email header.
 Submissions should be sent as a Word Document attachment, together with a covering letter.
 PDF attachments are also acceptable in the first instance.
 A copy should be retained by the author(s).
 Book Review submissions should be sent to the Book Reviews Editor.
 It should be noted that conference reports, contributions to ‘Research in Brief’ and ‘Focus on Activism’, letters and notices about courses, conferences, research and other forthcoming events are not peer-reviewed but are evaluated by The Editor.
 However, book reviews and all other reports should conform to the general guidelines for academic articles.
 Authors should not use sexist, racist or heterosexist language and follow the British Psychological Society’s guidelines for the use of non-sexist language contained in the booklet Code of Conduct, Ethical Principles and Guidelines.

-If you have any queries regarding subscritpion, please contact [email protected] quoting 'Psychology of Sexualities Review subscriptions' in the subject line
+For queries regarding subscription please contact [email protected] quoting 'Psychology of Sexualities Review subscriptions' in the subject line.